Eduardow023/PRATIC-PROJECT---ALGORITMICS-INTRODUCTION/README.md

 This project contais:

-Reading the .csv file with initial data (including strings with spaces)
+Read the .csv file with initial data (including strings with spaces)

 Structure with 5 or more fields, including strings with spaces and numeric data